-The Duke Career Centers offer a wealth of information, support and advice.
+The Duke Career Centers offer a wealth of information, support, and advice.
 Your primary career contact is the person or center affiliated with the school in which you're enrolled, so contact that person or center to make an appointment.
-Where possible, we have identified individuals at individual career centers who may specialize in energy and/or related fields:
+If you have further questions, Stacy Peterson at the Duke University Energy Initiative can be contacted here or via email.

 There are many opportunities for energy internships.
 The list below will get you started.
 Please check each program's website for deadlines, eligibility requirements and other information.

 The Duke University Energy Initiative launched a new Energy Internship Program in spring 2019.
 We maintained a list of energy companies interested in internship applications from Duke undergraduate and graduate students, and invited current sophomores and juniors ONLY to apply for supplementary financial assistance for unpaid or low-paid energy internship opportunities that they found on this list or elsewhere.
 We will re-open the program in early spring 2020, so watch this space for more information.